How eye contact can help or hurt communication

 • Humans’ attention is more attracted by a face that’s looking at them than by a face that has an averted gaze.

-• Infants prefer faces that are making eye contact over faces that are not.
+• Infants often prefer faces that are making eye contact over faces that are not.
 This preference is present at birth.

 • Working memory